sunpy/sunpy.org/source/about.rst

 For websites please link the image to `sunpy.org`_.
 Other versions of the logo are available in the `sunpy-logo repository`_.

+**For a Python package or project**, please make a reference to SunPy somewhere in your readme or website and please get in touch with us, so we can list you on here:

+    Helioviewer

 Thank you, in advance, for your support.

 .. _SunPy v0.5 paper: https://iopscience.iop.org/article/10.1088/1749-4699/8/1/014009